 Coverage

 This document is using Primary Care Dementia Data, which replaced the Recorded Dementia Diagnosis data in October 2022.
-The latter has been analysed previously in Wider Impact of Covid19 on Health - Dementia Surveillance Factsheet and reflects geographies from before July 2022.
+The latter has been analysed in previous Dementia Surveillance Factsheet which reflects geographies from before July 2022.
 Geography changes are detailed by the data provider.

 Statistical comparisons